 Fighting financial crime and protecting the integrity of the financial system is a challenge for all banks, given the constantly changing environment and pace at which criminals evolve their methods.
 We believe we can be more effective in our efforts if we collectively join forces and share intelligence with other banks and with national, European and international authorities and law enforcement to combat financial crime.
 We therefore continue to proactively participate in public-private partnerships, such as Transaction Monitoring Netherlands and Germany's Anti-Financial Crime Alliance, and to collaborate with other banks.
-Read more in 'How we are making the difference' and 'Compliance risk'.
+Read more in 'Compliance risk'.